Malagos Chocolate: Reception

+Because of their prominence, they gained a total of 56 international awards as of February 2024, adding to the 28 since 2019.
+On the ASEAN Food Conference 2013, the product was labeled the best in the Philippines.
+In April 2015, the Academy of Chocolate in London gave Malagos a bronze award for their 100% Unsweetened Chocolate.
 In 2015, the company received a silver award for its Malagos Dark Chocolate at the International Chocolate Awards in Hannover, Germany.
+They also won an award for their drinking chocolate.
+In 2016, the products gained a two-star accolade from the UK's Guild of Fine Food.
+That same year, the company won Bronze in the best Unflavored Drinking Chocolate.
 The company has also received recognitions for its unsweetened chocolate.
-In April 2015 it was awarded for the Best Unflavoured Drinking Chocolate (bronze), and another recognition in the following year (silver).
+In April 2015, it was awarded for the Best Unflavoured Drinking Chocolate (bronze), and another recognition in the following year (silver).
 Malagos garnered a bronze award each for its 62 percent dark chocolates and 72 percent dark chocolates bars in the 2017 edition of the awards.